IAMRAVIRAJESH/STAGE/README.md

 # Design choices
 This project is built using Node.JS, Express.JS, TypeScript, PostgreSQL database and deployed on render.
 CI/CD pipeline is implemented using github actions where I have added all the linting and neccessary checks for code quality to make sure this application/feature is production grade.

 To make this extremely performant I have setup a redis server on render an implemented that of find list function in order to maximize the efficiency of the APIs.
+Howvever the redis server & databsae deployed on render is not as performant as AWS or other cloud service as it's free so have limited options and deploying on cloud is not feasible but I have implemented those on cloud and they are responding exceptional.

 Also I have created a junction table that will be connected with user, movies, and tvshows table.
 With this approach I don't have to create extra columns on user, movies, and tvshows table and I can use the existing data present in them with association & relaions defined in my_list table between user and movies, tvshows.
 I have also applied indexing for uniqueness in my_list tbale and indexing on user_id column in order to fetch the data from both the tables related with each user.